OmarAglan/ArbSh/docs/USAGE_EXAMPLES.md

 This document provides examples for the currently implemented commands in the ArbSh C# prototype.

-**Note:** The shell is in early development (v0.6.0).
+**Note:** The shell is in early development (v0.7.6).
 Features like advanced parsing, robust error handling, and Arabic language support are still under development.
-Pipeline execution is now concurrent.
+Pipeline execution is concurrent.
+Parsing for type literals, input redirection, and sub-expressions is implemented, but execution logic for these is pending.

 ## Running ArbSh